Faculty

 Larisa H Cavallari Pharm.D., BCPS, FCCP

-Professor And Debbie DeSantis Term Professor
+Professor and Debbie DeSantis Term Professor

 Dr. Cavallari received her B.S.
 Pharmacy and Pharm.D. degrees from the University of Georgia.
 She then completed a Pharmacy Practice Residency at the Veterans Affairs Medical Center in Memphis, Tennessee and a fellowship in Cardiovascular Pharmacogenomics at the University of Florida.
 Dr. Cavallari accepted a position as an Assistant Professor of Pharmacy Practice at the University of Illinois at Chicago after completing her training and was promoted to Associate Professor in 2009.
 While at UIC, she directed efforts to implement genotype-guided warfarin dosing for all patients newly starting warfarin during hospitalization.
 Dr. Cavallari joined the University of Florida Department of Pharmacotherapy and Translational Research as an Associate Professor in April, 2014, where she serves as co-director of the Center for Pharmacogenomics and Precision Medicine.
 She also serves as Director of the UF Health Precision Medicine Program.
 In 2021, she was promoted to professor.
 Her research involves discovery and clinical translation of genetic variants related to drug response and has been funded by the NIH, FDA, American Heart Association, and other awards.